-INX Media case: P Chidambaram moves Delhi HC seeking interim bail on health grounds
+INX Media case: P Chidambaram sent to judicial custody till November 13

+Earlier in the day, the Congress leader moved the Delhi High Court seeking interim bail on health grounds.

-The court posted the matter for hearing by the appropriate bench on Thursday.
+A court in Delhi on Wednesday sent Congress leader P Chidambaram to judicial custody till November 13 in connection with the INX Media case, ANI reported.
+The court also rejected the Enforcement Directorate’s application seeking custody of the Congress leader for one more day.

-Congress leader P Chidambaram on Wednesday moved the Delhi High Court seeking interim bail in the INX Media case on health grounds, PTI reported.
+Earlier in the day, Chidambaram moved the Delhi High Court seeking interim bail in the INX Media case on health grounds, PTI reported.
 Chidambaram was taken to the All India Institute of Medical Sciences in New Delhi on Monday evening after he complained of a stomach ache.
 He was discharged soon after being treated for some gastrointestinal complications, and taken back to the Enforcement Directorate office.

 On Wednesday, advocate Kapil Sibal, appearing for Chidambaram, mentioned the plea before a bench of Chief Justice DN Patel and Justice C Hari Shankar, and sought an urgent hearing.
 However, the court posted the matter for hearing by the appropriate bench on Thursday.